Visual Prompt Tuning for Test-time Domain Adaptation

 DePT-G still has 87.97\% average accuracy under 1\% data, which is only 2.59\% lower than with 100\% data.
 In contrast, AdaContrast's average accuracy is only 80.87\% at 1\% data, which is 8.48\% lower than 100\% data.
 For DePT-D, its adaptation capacity is the highest when target data is abundant, e.g., in 100\% data.
 DePT-D has more decline than DePT-G and DePT-S under 1\% data, but is still superior to AdaContrast.
-For DePT-S, the absolute performance is not high, but it shows the best robustness against data amount changes, which only decreases 1.17\% under 1\% data compared to 100\% data.
+For DePT-S, the absolute performance is not high, but it shows the best robustness against data quantity changes, which only decreases 1.17\% under 1\% data compared to 100\% data.

 \textbf{DePT has strong performance on the more challenging online TTA setting.} In the online setting, the model adapts to target data that comes in batch sequentially in a stream.
 Each data batch can only be used for training once.
 We do not apply learning rate decay and turn off the memory bank and directly use the model prediction as the pseudo label.
 The bottom of Tab. \ref{tab:visda-full} shows the performance of DePT online.
 DePT achieves 85.9\% average accuracy, surpassing AdaContrast by +4.6\%.